Table of Contents

 Students, faculty, and staff of the College are expected to inform the Dean of any facts constituting cause to believe a code violation has been committed or will be committed.
 Failure to report such information, however, is not a violation of this code.

 Information reported under this section may be communicated in confidence to the Dean as long as the mode of communication is not subject to open-records laws.
-The Dean will not disclose such reports until the Dean determines that probable cause of a code violation exists, unless required by law to do so.
+The Dean will not disclose such reports until the Dean determines that probable cause of a code violation exists unless required by law to do so.

 ii.
 Investigation

 The Dean shall appoint a faculty member to serve as investigator upon determining that the reported facts constitute probable cause to believe a violation of this code has occurred.
-The investigator should not be either an accuser or anticipated witness in the matter.
+The investigator should not be either an accuser or an anticipated witness in the matter.

 The investigator shall notify the accused of the allegations, the investigation, and the accuser.